1994 San Diego Chargers season: AFC Divisional Playoffs: vs. Miami Dolphins

 While they were hampered by three turnovers and multiple failures to score from inside the Miami 10-yard line, the Chargers dominated time of possession (39:20 to 20:40), total plays run (85 to 47) and total offensive yardage (466 to 282).
 These advantages were particularly pronounced in the second half as they kept the ball away from Dan Marino by running 50 plays to just 16 by Miami.
-They advanced to the AFC Championship game for the first time since 1981.
+They advanced to the AFC Championship Game for the first time since 1981.

 As well as the officiating errors, an incident at halftime caused controversy, as a power cut affected the lighting in the Dolphins' locker room and forced them to make their offensive adjustments for the second half in a small adjacent room.
 This caused confusion on the play where Davis caught Parmalee in the end zone for a safety.
-Writing in 2006, Chargers equipment manager Sid Brooks claimed that the power cut was accidental, being caused when Brock slammed his helmet into a wall in anger and struck an electrical box, though Brooks also stated that his stadium staff made no attempt to fix the problem when the Dolphins reported it.
+In 2006, Chargers equipment manager Sid Brooks wrote that the power cut was accidental, being caused when Brock slammed his helmet into a wall in anger and struck an electrical box, though Brooks also stated that his stadium staff made no attempt to fix the problem when the Dolphins reported it.

+With the win, the Chargers secured a trip to the AFC Championship.
+This would end up being their last Divisional Round win until 2007.